masafumiendo/IntelligentAgentandDecisionMaking/Model_Free_RL_w_Q_Table/README.md

 This script defines the MDP environment.
 As mentioned in the above, the environment is expressed as grid-world.

-#### policy_evaluation.py

-This script defines two methods to evaluate optimized policy after finishing VI/PI.

 #### summarize_results.py

-This script defines a method to summarize results such as final state value and policy, as well as average discounted value and image view as a heatmap.
+This script defines methods to summarize results such as plots of reward history and visualized best Q-values with its policy.